-Having been in existence since 1934 Detective Comics (commonly known as DC Comics) has been the Gold Standard in the comics industry.
-Practically making the mold for the modern superhero DC staples like Superman, Batman, Wonder Woman, and The Flash have definitely stood the test of time easily making the company one of “Big 2” over the years.
-Accolades aside no great company rose to prominence without a few hiccups along the way and DC comics is no exception producing some true face palm in its hey day.
+Having been in existence since 1934 Detective Comics (commonly known as DC Comics) has been the Gold Standard in the comics industry practically making the mold for the modern superhero.
+DC staples like Superman, Batman, Wonder Woman, and The Flash have definitely stood the test of time easily making the company one of “Big 2” over the years.
+Accolades aside no great company rose to prominence without a few hiccups along the way and DC comics is no exception producing some true face palm moments in its hey day.
 Let’s take a walk or in this case stumble through history and take a look at the moments that made you scream WTF DC!!!!!

 5. De-powered Wonder Woman